The Centre for Care & Wellbeing

 There are many other ways to support your mental health when grieving and if you feel that you need more than the tools at your immediate disposal, please see these resources below for professional guidance and support.

-If you need support while grieving and would like to look at some gentle activities with guidance, visit the Centre for Care and Wellbeing page.
+If you need support while grieving and would like to look at some gentle activities with guidance, visit the Centre for Care & Wellbeing page.

-For additional support when grieving, please contact the Australian Centre for Grief and Bereavement (ACGB) for resources and guidance - 1800 642 066.
-ACGB is the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.
+For additional support when grieving, please contact Grief Australia for resources and guidance - 1800 642 066.
+Grief Australia is the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.

 If you are feeling worried, low or struggling to cope, please call Lifeline or Beyond Blue for immediate help and support.